lucasmoten/ods19/docs/home.md

     The JSON object provided in the body can contain the following fields:

-    + changeToken (string, required) - A hash value expected to match the targeted object’s current changeToken value.
-This value is retrieved from get or list operations.
+    + changeToken (string, required) - The current change token on the object
-    + typeName (string, optional) -  The new type to be assigned to this object.
-Common types include 'File', 'Folder'.
-If no value is provided or this field is omitted, then the type will not be changed.
+    + typeName (string, optional) - The display name of the type assigned this object.
-    + name (string, optional) - The new name to be given this object.
-It does not have to be unique.
-It may refer to a conventional filename and extension.
-If no value is provided, or this field is ommitted, then the name will not be changed.
+    + name (string, optional) - The name given this object.
+It need not be unique as it is not used as the identifier of the object internally.
     + description (string, optional) - The new description to be given as an abstract of the objects content stream.
 If no value is provided, or this field is ommitted, then the description will not be changed.
-    + acm (string OR object, optional) -  Access Control Model (ACM) is the security model leveraged by the system when enforcing access control.
+    + acm (object, optional) -  Access Control Model (ACM) is the security model leveraged by the system when enforcing access control.
 It is based on the ISM, NTK, ACCM and Share standards, requirements and policies. https://confluence.363-283.io/pages/viewpage.action?pageId=557850.
 If no value is provided, or this field is ommitted, then the acm will not be changed.
 This value may be provided in either serialized string format, or nested object format.
     + properties (properties array, optional) -  An array of custom properties to be associated with this object for property changes.
 For the properties specified, those who do not match existing properties on the object by name will be added.
 For the properties that do match existing properties by name, if the value specified is blank or empty, then the existing property will be deleted, otherwise, the property will be updated to the new value.
 If properties are specified in the array, then existing properties on the object are retained.
 Properties are only removed from an object if they are provided, with their value set to an empty string.
     + isUSPersonsData (boolean, optional) - Indicates if this object contains US Persons data.
     + isFOIAExempt (boolean, optional) - Indicates if this object is exempt from Freedom of Information Act requests.

-    + Body
+    + Attributes (UpdateObject)

-            {
-                "changeToken": "{changeToken}",
-                "typeName": "{typeName}",
-                "name": "{name}",
-                "description": "{description}",
-                "acm": {acm},
-                "properties": [
-                    {
-                        "Name": "{propertyName}",
-                        "Value": "{propertyValue}",
-                        "ClassificationPM": "{portionMarkedClassificationOfPropertyValue}"
-                    },
-                    {
-                        "Name": "{propertyName}",
-                        "Value": "{propertyValue}",
-                        "ClassificationPM": "{portionMarkedClassificationOfPropertyValue}"
-                    }
-                ],
-                "isUSPersonsData": {isUSPersonsData},
-                "isFOIAExempt": {isFOIAExempt}
-            }

 + Response 200 (application/json)